sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 ## Powering On the Amiga

 Simply turn on the Amiga as you normally would.
-The SidecarTridge Kickstart Emulator will automatically boot the active Kickstart version, lighting up a green LED indicator when the firmware is running.
+The SidecarTridge Kickstart Emulator will automatically boot the active ROM image, lighting up a green LED indicator when the firmware is running.

+Starting with firmware 3.1.0, the factory default ROM image is `DiagROM.img`, so a new installation will boot directly into DiagROM.
+Read [Diagnosing your Amiga with DIAGROM](/sidecartridge-kickstart/diagrom/) for more information.

 ## Powering On USB-connected to a PC/Mac/Linux Computer
 When the SidecarTridge Kickstart Emulator is connected to a computer via USB, it will automatically start in USB Mass Storage mode.
 This allows you to access the internal flash memory of the SidecarTridge Kickstart Emulator as a USB drive on your computer.
 It will light up an orange LED indicator when the internal USB drive is mounted.
 When transferring files to the internal USB drive, this LED will blink to indicate data transfer activity.